cloudogu/ces-exporter/docs/development/development_classic_en.md

 etcd is `/config/ces-exporter/authentication/api_key`.

 The SSH key must be a valid public key and match the private key stored in the importer.
-It must have been generated with a corresponding SSH command.
+It must have been generated with a corresponding SSH command (ssh-keygen).
+The key cannot have a password.
 In order to store this correctly in the exporter, must be saved in etcd.
 The key responsible for this in etcd is `/config/ces-exporter/authentication/public_key`.